 I've been enjoying the slow trickle of NES games being added to the Switch Online service.
-Sure, it's no Virtual Console.
-But I've bought plenty of those games over the years on Wii, 3DS and Wii U. So I'm happy to just kind of get a surprise handful of 'free' games each month now.
+Sure, it's no Virtual Console, but I'm happy to just kind of get a surprise handful of "free" games each month now.
 It also serves as a weird impetus to play stuff that I probably wouldn't otherwise.
 Case in point - The Lost Levels.

 So yeah, I fired it up while my wife was watching a movie last night and...
 I'm still pretty underwhelmed.
 Look, the original Super Mario Bros is an undoubted classic.
 However, if I'm being honest I think that for me personally, I kind of think of the game highly because of its historic importance.
-And I don't just mean GAMING history - I mean, my own gaming history.
-Before the NES dropped I had a C64 and an Atari 2600.
+And I don't just mean gaming history - I mean, my own history as a gamer.
+Before the NES dropped I had a Commodore 64 and an Atari 2600.
 Those were the primitive games that I knew.
 And when a friend got a NES and showed me Super Mario Bros for the first time, it blew my young mind properly.
 That game (and a small handful of others - Ice Hockey, Excitebike, etc) were responsible for making me beg my parents for a NES and turning me into a video game junky from a young age.

 So now playing Lost Levels feels to me like...
 I don't know.
-Like playing a ROMhack of SMB.
+Like playing a ROM-hack of Super Mario Bros.
 It's like the first game but stripped of those things that give me the tinges of nostalgia.
 The familiarity of the levels is gone.
 And dickish things like poison mushrooms are present.
 You can totally argue that those dickish inclusions are what makes the game so interesting - and I could even agree.
 But I just don't find myself having much fun playing it.

 That's a lot of background just to say that I fired the game up again for the first time in 26 years and found out I still don't really like it.
 But it is what it is.
-I played for an hour or so and it felt like masochism.
+I played for an hour or so and it felt like torture.
 I kept getting annoyed, and rolling my eyes, and finally decided to move on.
 But on that note, I guess it's interesting that you could look at this game as sort of the beginning of these uber hard trial-and-error platformers that are still pretty popular today.
-I mean stuff like Super Meat Boy or maybe Celeste or MAYBE even Cuphead share some DNA with The Lost Levels, right?
-I guess you could make the argument that something like Spelunky (OMG we need a Spelunky port on Switch!!) took some cues from the difficulty of The Lost Levels.
-Maybe I'm stretching.
-New Super Luigi Bros definitely, though.